 Extend the environmental ethos to other organisations that you work with through sustainable corporate gifts to spread the message and increase focus on this important issue across your sector.
 This could help to make your company stand out as a thought leader in your field by exhibiting trend-setting behaviour that your competitors are likely to feel compelled to adopt as well.
 Sustainable gifts can also be highly personalised to make the item unique to your company, which in turn can be a helpful marketing tool – the novelty along with the environmentally-friendly materials are likely to attract a great deal of attention.

 Encourage eco-friendly employee behaviour

-Staff can make or break an organisation and this is also the case when you're trying to make company-wide environmentally friendly changes.
+Staff can make or break an organisation and this is also the case when you’re trying to make changes company-wide to eco-friendly policies.
 Reinforce the focus on green living by encouraging your employees to become more sustainable wherever possible.
 Start with recycling at lunchtime and throughout the working day but also consider out of hours eco-friendly lifestyles – suggest to your staff they take public transport or car share to reduce harmful emission levels.
 Even the coffee run can become green if everyone brings reusable coffee cups!